Netflix: Development of original programming and distribution expansion (2013–2017)

 Netflix had long closely analyzed its customers' preferences.
 Watch Now gave the company real-time data on their behavior, such as scenes that customers replayed or skipped, or when they stopped watching a show.
 In 2011, Netflix began its efforts into original content development.
-In March, it made a straight-to-series order from MRC for the political drama House of Cards, led by Kevin Spacey, outbidding U.S. cable networks.
+In March, it made a straight-to-series order from MRC for the political drama House of Cards, led by Kevin Spacey, outbidding American cable networks.
 This marked the first instance of a first-run television series being specifically commissioned by the service.
 Netflix executives said that its customers' love of films by Spacey and show director David Fincher caused the company to acquire the show.
 Customers' tendency to binge watch many episodes without stopping caused it to release all 13 episodes of the show's first season at the same time.
-In November the same year, Netflix added two more significant productions to its roster: the comedy-drama Orange Is the New Black, adapted from Piper Kerman's memoir, and a new season of the previously cancelled Fox sitcom Arrested Development.
-Netflix acquired the U.S. rights to the Norwegian drama Lilyhammer after its television premiere on Norway's NRK1 on January 25, 2012.
+In November the same year, Netflix added two more significant productions to its roster: the comedy-drama Orange Is the New Black (OITNB), adapted from Piper Kerman's memoir, and a new season of the previously canceled Fox sitcom Arrested Development.
+Netflix acquired the American rights to the Norwegian drama Lilyhammer after its television premiere on Norway's NRK1 in January 2012.
 Notably departing from the traditional broadcast television model of weekly episode premieres, Netflix chose to release the entire first season on February 8 of the same year.

 House of Cards was released by Netflix on February 1, 2013, marketed as the first "Netflix Original" production.
-Later that month, Netflix announced an agreement with DreamWorks Animation to commission children's television series based on its properties, beginning with Turbo: F.A.S.T., a spin-off of its film Turbo.
-Orange is the New Black would premiere in July 2013; Netflix stated that Orange is the New Black had been its most-watched original series so far, with all of them having "an audience comparable with successful shows on cable and broadcast TV."
+Later that month, Netflix announced an agreement with DreamWorks Animation to commission children's television series based on its properties, beginning with Turbo Fast, a spin-off of its film Turbo (2013).
+OITNB would premiere in July 2013; Netflix stated that OITNB had been its most-watched original series so far, with all of them having "an audience comparable with successful shows on cable and broadcast TV."

-On March 13, 2013, Netflix added a Facebook sharing feature, letting United States subscribers access "Watched by your friends" and "Friends' Favorites" by agreeing.
+In March 2013, Netflix added a Facebook sharing feature, letting American subscribers access "Watched by your friends" and "Friends' Favorites" by agreeing.
 This was not legal until the Video Privacy Protection Act was modified in early 2013.
-On August 1, 2013, Netflix reintroduced the "Profiles" feature that permits accounts to accommodate up to five user profiles.
+In August 2013, Netflix reintroduced the "Profiles" feature that permits accounts to house up to five user profiles.